Support in California (2026)

 How California Calculates Child Support

-California uses an income shares model built around a guideline formula codified in Family Code Section 4055.
+California uses an income shares model built around the guideline formula codified in Family Code Section 4055.
 Unlike simpler percentage-of-income approaches used in a few other states, California’s formula is algebraic and accounts for multiple variables simultaneously.

 The core calculation considers each parent’s net disposable income and the percentage of time each parent spends with the child.
 Net disposable income is gross income minus certain mandatory deductions, including state and federal taxes, health insurance premiums, mandatory union dues, and mandatory retirement contributions.
 The formula then weights these figures against the time-sharing arrangement so that the parent with less custodial time generally pays support to the parent with more.